 While recognizing your staff and doing things like gift exchanges, staff parties and special food items are wonderful things to do, they aren’t enough.

-Did you know some camps never deal with the mid-summer slump?
+Did you know that at some camps staff never hit a mid-summer slump?
 It’s true.
-Your staff doesn’t have to feel it either.
-Yes, working at a resident camp demands a lot of time, energy and focus from each staff person.
-It can be draining, but it can also be exhilarating.
+Yes, working at a resident camp demands a lot of time, energy and focus from each staff person, it can be draining, but it can also be exhilarating.
 You can be exhausted and still avoid the “slump”.

 The first issue that leads to the staff slump is a repetitive and stale camp program.
 We live in a time when our lives are full of variety.
 At any given moment a person can engage in watching a variety of movies, TV shows and YouTube videos, playing a variety of video games, going to a variety of restaurants, shopping at a variety of stores, choosing from a variety of groceries, choosing from a variety of clothing, choosing from a variety of educational opportunities, using a variety of apps, etc. Then that person gets a job at a summer camp and they find that every week the dining hall has the same menu, they are taking their cabin to the same activities using the same paths, they are subjected to the same evening programs, their cabin is full of the same age group, they are going through the same routines of check-in, check-out, announcements, camp store, etc.